midzer/beerbase/content/breweries/deschutes-brewery/the-abyss.md

 November 2008 marks the third release of this dark and mysterious imperial stout.
 Limited availability in wax-dipped 22-ounce bottles and on draft at a few select establishments.

-â€œThe Abyss was one of those beers I didnâ€™t want to end.
-I was totally blown away - this is precious stuff.â€� Christian DeBenedetti, beer writer and Menâ€™s Journal contributor
+“The Abyss was one of those beers I didn’t want to end.
+I was totally blown away - this is precious stuff.”
+Christian DeBenedetti, beer writer and Men’s Journal contributor